tfresource/tfresource-website/topics/Skim_Matrix.md

 ## Summary

 A skim matrix is a matrix that provides [impedances](Impedance) between zones.
-Commonly, skim matrixes have the same number of rows and columns.
-All transportation modeling packages provide efficient ways of storing large skim files in compressed files.
+It is called a "skim" because the action of measuring the travel time from a node to all other nodes involves sweeping a shortest path calculation across the network; this is like "skimming" across the surface of milk to remove cream or other similar physical actions.
+Commonly, skim matrixes have the same number of rows and columns, with the number determined by the number of modes in the network.

-An open-source format to store matrices called [open matrix](Open_Matrix_Format) (or OMX) is also available and is a good option for moving matrices between packages and/or programming languages.
+All transportation modeling packages provide efficient ways of storing large skim files in compressed files.An open-source format to store matrices called [open matrix](Open_Matrix_Format) (or OMX) is also available and is a good option for moving matrices between packages and/or programming languages.

 ## Highway Skims